Nicolette Barsdorf-Liebchen

 Biography

-I am particularly interested in issues related to 'grasping' state-corporate-military power; datafication and financialisation; the (post)photographic visualisation of the socially abstract, and the visualisation of radically remote science (such as particle physics).
-I am currently conducting research into the transmedial and performative articulation of abstract theoretical/scientific concepts, using Dark Matter and the material conditions of its detection in underground research facilities as a pilot project.
+Apart from pedagogy, I am also a transdisciplinary researcher, straddling the arts, humanities and social sciences.
+I am particularly interested in issues related to corporate personhood; state-corporate-military power; datafication and financialisation; the (post)photographic visualisation of the socially abstract, and the visualisation of radically remote science (such as particle physics).

 Chapters